RoboForm vs 1Password: which is the best password manager?

 To set up your RoboForm or 1Password mobile app, you just need to download the app from either the Apple App Store or the Google Play Store.

 RoboForm’s mobile apps for iOS and Android look extremely similar.
 Sleek and easy to navigate, they’re great when you need to manage your credentials on the fly.
-Functionalities are limited, but you still get core ones like autofill, password generator, and password audit.
+The functionalities of RoboForm mobile apps are limited, but you still get the core ones like autofill, password generator, and password audit.

 The same goes for 1Password.
 Both iOS and Android mobile apps sport very similar designs with modern and uncomplicated layouts.
 Navigation is a breeze, too.